PerFosseide/Ban400-stock-optimisation/READMEPROJECT.txt

 graphs and charts.
 It is important to open Shiny app in full screen for the best visual solution.

+To run the scripts you will need an internet connection.
+In addition, make sure to install all the packages needed.
+Packages used are:
+- htmlTable
+- shiny
+- tidyquant
+- tidyverse
+- dplyr
+- corrplot
+- nloptr
+- gtools
+- skimr
+- svDialogs
+- TTR
+- markdown
+- shinythemes
+- shinycssloaders
+- RColorBrewer
+- pander

 We have chosen to have one master R. file and several sub files for functions and the shiny app script.
 If all the files are downloaded, the main files will collect the information you need from the sub files.
 There are